elixir-lang/elixir-lang.github.com/getting-started/mix-otp/docs-tests-and-with.markdown

 end
 ```

-And our server functionality is almost complete!
+Our server functionality is almost complete.
 Only tests are missing.
 This time, we have left tests for last because there are some important considerations to be made.

 `KVServer.Command.run/1`'s implementation is sending commands directly to the server named `KV.Registry`, which is registered by the `:kv` application.
 This means this server is global and if we have two tests sending messages to it at the same time, our tests will conflict with each other (and likely fail).
 We need to decide between having unit tests that are isolated and can run asynchronously, or writing integration tests that work on top of the global state, but exercise our application's full stack as it is meant to be exercised in production.